AlexeyBond/godot-constraint-solving/README.md

 - Wrapping.
 - Tile probabilities.
   It's currently not possible to control probabilities of certain tile types being "observed".
+- Lazy/dynamic generation.
+  For some games it may make sense to generate parts of level dynamically when they are (about to) become visible to player.
 - Rules editor.
   Currently it's possible to "learn" WFC rules in running game only, not in editor.
   Rules can be edited by modifying sample maps, using standard editor tools.